 - Tan Morkie Poodle: Tan Morkie Poos are adorable because they look like teddy bears.
 This color makes the mixed-breed look gentle and fluffy.
 They are the type of dogs you would want to snuggle with while watching a movie.

-- White and Tan Morkie Poodle: The white and tan Morkie Poo is beautiful and one of the most popular varieties of this breed.
+- White and Tan Morkie Poodle: The white and tan Morkie Poo is beautiful and is one of the most popular varieties of the breed.
 It has a beautiful two-colored coat, which makes it look soft but edgy.

 - Tri-Color Morkie Poodle: Another standard variety of this breed is the tri-color Morkie Poo.
 They are often a mix of white, brown, and black.
 These dogs may not be as soft as their single-colored counterparts, but they are very endearing and loveable.